swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

 `Cursor` stores and manages a parsing subrange, which alleviates the developer from managing one layer of slicing.

-Alternatively, if some future `RawSpan.Iterator` were 3 words in size (start, current position, and end) instead of 2 (current pointer and end), that is it were a "resettable" iterator, it could host this API instead of introducing a new `Cursor` type or concept.
+Alternatively, if some future `RawSpan.Iterator` were 3 words in size (start, current position, and end) instead of 2 (current pointer and end), making it a "resettable", it could host this API instead of introducing a new `Cursor` type or concept.

 ##### Example: Parsing PNG

-The code snippet below parses a [PNG Chunk](https://www.w3.org/TR/png-3/#4Concepts.FormatChunks):
+The code snippet below parses a [PNG Chunk](https://www.w3.org/TR/png-3/#4Concepts.FormatChunks), using the byte parsing helpers defined above:

 ```swift
 // Parse a PNG chunk